 Another thing I don’t have answers about yet is what’s next for me work-wise—at least in terms of big projects.
 In late-June, I finished an optional proposal for book #2 and there are still a lot of question marks around how my publisher wants to move forward.
 The Year of Less has sold more than 47,000 copies (print, ebook + audiobook) around the world, which is unbelievable and has truly exceeded even my wildest dreams.
 But that still doesn’t mean anyone will want your next book idea.
 As I’ve been waiting to hear, my anxiety has been ultra-high, but I’ve been trying to accept that I can’t control what happens on this front.

 So, on the topic of work I can control, I do have some fun news.
 I’m currently revising Mindful Budgeting and finally creating what so many of you have asked for: an evergreen planner so you can start using it anytime of the year!
-I’m also creating an online version that explains how you can follow the MB method while using a regular notebook or other daily planner you already own.
 It feels amazing to be refreshing the content so it represents what I know today (compared to when I first launched it in 2015).
-If everything goes as planned, both options will be available by the end of the summer and they will be the same price ($40 CAD).
+If everything goes as planned, it should be available by the end of the summer.

 I also started doing a content audit, where I’m going through every single one of the posts on this site and updating them in some way or simply deleting them.
 I started with more than 550 posts and currently have just 404—and I’ve only gone from 2011 through to mid-2014!
 I’ve made sure that anyone who is new to the site could still go back, read from the beginning and understand exactly how I got to where I am today.
 Nothing about my story is missing.
 I’m just clearing out all the posts that don’t add to it or help people.
 (This feels good, especially when you think about how much changes from age 25 to age 33!)